caruby/core/doc/faq/tissue/tissue_config.md

         database_user: catissue
         database_password: hackme
         path: /path/to/catissue/lib:/path/to/catissue/caTissueSuite_Client/lib:/path/to/catissue/caTissueSuite_Client/conf:/path/to/catissue/catissue_de_integration_client/lib
+     The `user` and `password` are the caTissue application login name and password.
+The `database_user` and `database_password` are the MySQL or Oracle database userid and password.
      Substitute the caTissue download location for `/path/to/catissue`.
 Secure this file so that it is only readable by you.

 4. You are now ready to roll.
 Run the smoke test to check your set-up: